nintervik/2D-Particle-System/docs/README.md

 Now try to picture it without all this particle effects, it wouldn't' make sense right?

-But particle systems are also used ti generate more realistic things like these explosions in Battlefield:
+But particle systems are also used to generate more realistic things like these explosions in Battlefield:

 ![battlefield](https://user-images.githubusercontent.com/25589509/38503370-2ecfc162-3c12-11e8-94b3-99a8159b6d0e.gif)

 Or more subtle like the main menu in Hollow Knight:
 Put here here...

-But particle systems can be a double-edged sword too.
+Moreover, particle systems can be a double-edged sword too.
 Aside from being used for creating VFX as well as hiding visual bugs.
 For instance in this example, the X game does this by...

 Put img here...

-Okay now that you get the idea let's see what a particle system is composed of.
+Okay now that you get the idea let's see what composes a particle system.

 ### **2.3 The components**

+Particle systems usually contain what it's known as an emitter.
+An emittter is the object in charge of spawning all the particles and defining the particles behaviour and their properties.
+An emitter is in charge of the following things:

+- Controlling the emission rate of particles.
+Basically how many particles are generated per frame.
+- The postion where the particles are generated.
+- Particles' velocity and movement
+- Particles life
+- Other particle properties like colors and size

+The emitter itself contains all the particles that will be updated and die over time.
+All this data is transfered from the emitter to all this particles os they behave like they are suposed to.
+Changing this data will change how the particles in that emitter will behave.

+A particle system can be composed of multiple different kind of emitters that at the same time can also have emitters inside of them.
+This inception thing can go as far as we want depending of what we want to simulate.

 <iframe width="854" height="480" src="https://www.youtube.com/embed/FUu2WNcJbtE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>